Etejerina/a-walk-in-python/day_5.md

 One more very nice thing ¡ about functions in Python for me is, that you can return more than one value.

-We said that we have void functions that doesn't retunr a value, and functions that does return a value... or more!
+We said that we have void functions that doesn't return a value, and functions that does return a value... or more!

 Let's see an example of that.